How nodes are removed

 It is important that the model of your network environment stays current over time and that it is maintained efficiently.
 This not only involves creating new nodes to represent recently discovered data, but also the removal of existing data that is no longer present in your environment.
 BMC Discovery views the environment so that different kinds of nodes are removed in different ways.
 Different methods are used to remove inferred nodes and Directly Discovered Data nodes from the model.
-These variations in behavior are detailed in the following sections.

 Inferred nodes removal